Arachni/arachni/README.md

     --report='<report>:<optname>=<val>,<optname2>=<val2>,...'

-                                  <repname>: the name of the report as displayed by '--lsrep'
+                                  <report>: the name of the report as displayed by '--lsrep'
                                     (Default: stdout)
                                     (Can be used multiple times.)